Helen Farr Sloan: Biography

 Farr was born in New York City.
 She was the daughter of Dr. Charles Farr, a New York surgeon, and Helen Woodhull Farr.
 She graduated high school from the prestigious Brearley School for girls in 1929.
 Her parents wanted her to attend Bryn Mawr College, but she knew that her interests lay in the arts and a less structured future.
 She took anatomy classes at Cornell University Medical College and studied weaving, pottery, metalwork, wood carving and jewelry making at the Craft Students League.
 At sixteen, Helen Farr enrolled in the Art Students League of New York, where she met and studied with John Sloan (1871–1951), who became her lifelong friend and mentor.
 In the 1930s Helen spent several summers in New Mexico with the Sloans, where she was an active member of the Santa Fe art colony.
 In 1944, while Helen Farr was workings as head of the art department at the Nightingale-Bamford School in New York City, Sloan's first wife, Dolly, died, leaving him a widower at age 74.
 Later that year, Helen's former teacher, called her and invited her to join him in Santa Fe.
 Farr arrived in Santa Fe in the summer of 1945.
 They spent the summer collaborating on a book project and just before Farr was set to return to New York Sloan proposed and they were married by a justice of the peace.

 While her marriage to Sloan lasted only seven years, from 1945 to his death in 1951, Helen Farr Sloan’s devotion to art was a lifelong commitment.
 After Sloan’s death, she helped to organize his well-received posthumous retrospective at the Whitney Museum of American Art and returned to her teaching career and to painting.
 She also spent her remaining years supporting research about her husband and American art history and working overseeing the distribution of his estate.
 The contents of his studio and his wide-ranging library became a treasure trove for philanthropic giving.
 The recipients of her largesse include the University of Delaware, Sewell C. Biggs Museum in Dover, Delaware, Smithsonian Institution, the National Gallery of Art, Boston Film and Video Foundation, Colorado Springs Fine Arts Center, Katonah Museum of Art in New York and the New-York Historical Society.
-Helen Farr Sloan’s own paintings are held in private and public collections, including the Delaware Art Museum and the National Museum of Women in the Arts in Washington, D.C.
+Helen Farr Sloan’s own works are held in private and public collections, including the Philadelphia Museum of Art, the Asheville Art Museum, the Delaware Art Museum, The British Museum, and the National Museum of Women in the Arts in Washington, D.C.